teverett/ktelnet/README.md

 # kTelnet

-A Java library which inputs an RFC-compliant Telnet server.
-The server is fully multithreaded and supports many of the Telnet RFC's.
+A Java library which implements an embeddable Telnet server.
+The server is fully multithreaded and supports numerous Telnet RFC's.

 ## License
 kTelnet is licensed under the BSD terms